robotology/how-to-export-cpp-library/README.md

 For more detailed example, check the [CGold section on Generate native tool files](https://cgold.readthedocs.io/en/latest/first-step/generate-native-tool.html).

 ### Copy and customize this template
-For customizing the CMake/C++ code, check the [comments in the main CMakeLists.txt](https://github.com/robotology-playground/lib-template-cmake/blob/master/CMakeLists.txt#L3).
+For customizing the CMake/C++ code, check the [comments in the main CMakeLists.txt](https://github.com/robotology/how-to-export-cpp-library/blob/master/CMakeLists.txt#L3).

 To enable **Continuous Integration** (CI) using [Travis](https://travis-ci.org/) (Linux and macOS) and [AppVeyor](https://www.appveyor.com/) (Windows) follow the documentation of these services to create an account and connect them to your repository.

-Once you're done with that, you can easily modify the `appveyor.yml` and `travis.yml` to account changes for your project, such as the project name from `lib-template-cmake` (the name of the git repository) and `LibTemplateCMake` (the name of the CMake Project/Package) to the one of your repository/project.
+Once you're done with that, you can easily modify the `appveyor.yml` and `travis.yml` to account changes for your project, such as the project name from `how-to-export-cpp-library` (the name of the git repository) and `LibTemplateCMake` (the name of the CMake Project/Package) to the one of your repository/project.

 ### Add a test
 This snippet from [`test/CMakeLists.txt`](test/CMakeLists.txt) shows the fundamental commands to add a test: